guber25/RecSys_Steam_Reviews/README.md

     <figcaption>Steam logo.</figcaption>
 </figure>

-The objective was to create a Reccomendation System for popular Steam games using reviews from June 2022 to December 2022 using the unsupervised learning algorithm **Node2Vec**.
+The objective was to create a Recommendation System for popular Steam games using reviews from June 2022 to December 2022 using the unsupervised learning algorithm **Node2Vec**.

-#### Steps
+### Steps

 I first preprocessed the afore mentioned dataset using **R**, in particular with the `dplyr` package of the tidyverse.
 Then I moved to **Python** where I created the graph thanks to the `networkx` library which was also the tool of choice to perform the study.

-#### Main results
+### Main results

 The obtained graph, already color-coded according to the [Louvain communities](https://en.wikipedia.org/wiki/Louvain_method) is: